 After a buffet lunch at 11:30 a.m. sponsored by the Southeast Washington Economic Development Association, LCSC assistant professor Polly Jo Knutson will cover “Working with your accountant on controlling risk.”
 Topics she will cover include cash flow, collecting accounts receivables, embezzlement, controls, and understanding the financial situation of a business.

 At 1:15 p.m., Barbara Leachman, director of the Region II SBDC, will lead a discussion on comments and evaluations from the day.

 Two other Region II SBDC workshops in June will be held at the LCSC Outreach Center in Orofino, located at 416 Johnson Ave.

 The first one is QuickBooks 2016 on June 6 and it will run 9 a.m.-4 p.m.
 The workshop will be taught by Janice Gobbi and has a fee of $80.
 The class will cover Quickbooks 2016, which is a computerized accounting system that helps a business owner record sales, invoice customers, record deposits, enter and track bills, and write checks.

 The other workshop is called “Entering the World Wide Web-Marketing Online and Online Optimization Tips.”
-It will be held at 5:30-7:30 p.m. on June 21 and has a $10 fee.
-Chris St. Germaine, the director Clearwater County Economic Development, will be the instructor.
+It will be held from 5:30-7:30 p.m. on June 21 and has a $10 fee.
+Chris St. Germaine, the director of Clearwater County Economic Development, will be the instructor.
 The workshop will cover understanding the languages of websites, what the key parts of a website should be, how to best describe a product or service, and thoughts about cyber security.
-He will also share tips on how to link a businesses’ website with social media.
+He will also share tips on how to link business’ website with social media.

 Pre-registration is required for both Orofino workshops and space is limited to 12 participants.
 To register, contact Danielle at the LCSC Outreach Center in Orofino at 208-476-5731 or [email protected].